Can I legally drive in Colorado after smoking marijuana?

 You drive under the influence (DUI) of marijuana in Colorado when as a result of consuming marijuana you are substantially incapable, mentally and/or physically, to safely operate a vehicle.
 Under 42-4-1301, C.R.S., DUI of marijuana is usually a misdemeanor.

 Unlike alcohol, there is no DUI “per se” of marijuana.
-DUI of drugs must be proved by objective evidence that were unable to drive safely.
+DUI of drugs must be proved by objective evidence that you were unable to drive safely.
 However, it is a permissible inference that you drove under the influence of marijuana if your blood contained 5 nanograms or more of delta 9-tetrahydrocannabinol (THC) per milliliter.1 THC is the active ingredient in most strains of marijuana.2

 But even this amount of THC in the blood is not conclusive.
 The best Colorado DUI lawyers can challenge it in court.
 To prove you guilty of DUI of marijuana, the prosecutor will need to show that you were actually too stoned to drive safely.
 Such evidence might include: